OctopusDeploy/docs/docs/deployments/azure/cloud-services/index.md

 It is best that you control the version of these tools - your scripts will rely on a specific version that they are compatible with to function correctly.

-The easiest way to achieve this is to use an [execution container](/docs/projects/steps/execution-containers-for-workers.md) for your script step.
+The easiest way to achieve this is to use an [execution container](/docs/projects/steps/execution-containers-for-workers/index.md) for your step.

 If this is not an option in your scenario, we recommend that you provision your own tools on your worker.